The Hypertrophy Rep Range: How Many Reps to Build Muscle?

 While there isn’t necessarily sufficient evidence to say that the 15 reps would yield greater hypertrophy than the 6-rep example when sets are equated, without long-term data, it’s worth considering differential hypertrophy outcomes could occur over the very long term.Mike Zourdos, PhD

 There’s nothing wrong with lifting in lower rep ranges, but it might require doing more sets to stimulate an equivalent amount of muscle growth.
 And since low-rep sets tend to benefit from longer rest times and can be somewhat difficult to recover from, using lower reps comes with an opportunity cost.
 Plus, the main benefit of lifting in lower rep ranges is that it gives us practice lifting close to our 1-rep max.
 That’s incredibly important for powerlifters, but for people who are more interesting in becoming bigger, stronger, fitter, and better looking, that benefit disappears.
 For non-powerlifters, there’s no major advantage to lifting in those heavier rep ranges.

-Which Rep Range is Best for General Strength?
+Which Rep Range is Best for Gaining Strength?

 Many people are simply interested in building bigger muscles.
 I can certainly relate to that.
 When I was skinny, I was far more desperate to get bigger than I was to get stronger.
 Even just comparing the popularity of bodybuilding versus strength training, we see that bodybuilding is several times more popular:

 But even so, most of us also care at least a little bit about improving our general health, general fitness, and general strength.
 Lifting in moderate rep ranges is great for improving our general health and fitness.
 Lifting more total pounds per set, putting greater demands on our cardiovascular systems, and building more muscle mass are all great for our health and fitness.
 But what about our general strength?